 Annual sales = 1167.8 + 19993.3*(Highest Year of School Completed)

 Besides Add-Ins tool, you can also use LINEST function to do multiple regression analysis.
-LINEST function is an array function which can return the result in either one cell or a range of cells.
+LINEST function is an array function that can return the result in either one cell or a range of cells.
 First of all, select range A8:B12 and then enter formula “=LINEST (A2:A6, B2:B6, TRUE, TRUE)” into the first cell of this range (A8).
 After you press CTRL + SHIFT +ENTER, Excel will return results as below.
 By comparing against Figure 3.4, you can see that 19993.3 is the coefficient of Highest year of school completed while 1167.8 is constant.
 Anyway, I recommend you to use Add-Ins tool.
 It is much easier.

 Download working file